 The AIA Europe Scholarship

 The AIA Europe Scholarship is a 5,000 Euro stipend awarded competitively to a graduate student of architecture from the United States, for study at an accredited architecture program in Continental Europe.
 The AIA Europe Scholarship Program was launched in 2015 with the purpose of promoting awareness of Europe and European architecture to American architecture students, and to share the chapter’s unique international resources with them.
-Click here to see the scholarship details.
+Click here to see the 2017 AIA Europe Scholarship Call For Applications.

 AIA Europe is proud to support the future generation of architects who aim to think and work across borders.